 OBJECTIVE

-Upon successful completion of this course, trainees will have acquired sufficient knowledge and skill to service and maintain AtoN power sources on buoys whilst working within their organisations.
+Upon successful completion of this course, trainees will have acquired sufficient knowledge and skill to service and maintain aids to navigation (AtoN) power sources on buoys whilst working within their organisations.

 COURSE OUTLINE

 This course is intended to cover the knowledge and practical competence required for a technician to properly install, service and maintain power sources on buoys.
-The complete course comprises 5 modules, each of which deals with a specific subject representing an aspect of power sources on buoys servicing and maintenance.
+The complete course comprises five modules, each of which deals with a specific subject representing an aspect of power sources on buoys servicing and maintenance.
 Each module begins by stating its scope and aims, and then provides a teaching syllabus.
 This is a practical, job-centred course designed to provide trainees with a realistic, hands-on educational experience.

+The required standard of competence is considered to be the level of proficiency that should be achieved for the proper performance of the duties carried out by the technician in their organization.

+This Model Course is focussed at the basic level of competence.

+Levels of Competence